Study: VR motion sickness varies by individual

-Newswise — The way our senses adjust while playing high-intensity virtual reality games plays a critical role in understanding why some people experience severe cybersickness and others don’t.
+Newswise — The way our senses adapt to high-intensity virtual reality games is important in understanding why some people experience severe cybersickness while others do not.

-Cybersickness is a form of motion sickness that occurs from exposure to immersive VR and augmented reality applications.
+Cybersickness is a type of sickness that some people get when they use virtual reality or augmented reality technology, where they feel like they are moving even though they are not.

-A new study, led by researchers at the University of Waterloo, found that the subjective visual vertical – a measure of how individuals perceive the orientation of vertical lines – shifted considerably after participants played a high-intensity VR game.
+Researchers at the University of Waterloo led a study that discovered that participants’ perception of vertical lines changed significantly after playing a high-intensity VR game.
+The study measured this perception using something called the subjective visual vertical.

-“Our findings suggest that the severity of a person’s cybersickness is affected by how our senses adjust to the conflict between reality and virtual reality,” said Michael Barnett-Cowan, a professor in the Department of Kinesiology and Health Sciences.
-“This knowledge could be invaluable for developers and designers of VR experiences, enabling them to create more comfortable and enjoyable environments for users.”
+Michael Barnett-Cowan, a professor in the Department of Kinesiology and Health Sciences, said that the study's results suggest that a person's cybersickness is affected by how their senses adjust to the conflict between reality and virtual reality.
+He also added that this knowledge could be helpful for developers and designers of VR experiences to create more comfortable and enjoyable environments for users.

-The researchers collected data from 31 participants.
-They assessed their perceptions of the vertical before and after playing two VR games, one high-intensity and one low-intensity.
+The researchers had 31 people play two VR games, one high-intensity and one low-intensity, and measured their perceptions of vertical lines before and after playing the games.

-Those who experienced less sickness were more likely to have the largest change in the subjective visual vertical following exposure to VR, particularly at a high intensity.
-Conversely, those who had the highest levels of cybersickness were less likely to have changed how they perceived vertical lines.
-There were no significant differences between males and females, nor between participants with low and high gaming experience.
+The study found that people who experienced less cybersickness were more likely to have a significant change in how they perceived vertical lines after playing a high-intensity VR game.
+On the other hand, those who experienced more cybersickness were less likely to have a change in perception.
+There were no differences between males and females or between participants with low and high gaming experience.

-“While the subjective vertical visual task significantly predicted the severity of cybersickness symptoms, there is still much to be explained,” said co-author William Chung, a former Waterloo doctoral student who is now a postdoctoral fellow at the Toronto Rehabilitation Institute.
+Co-author William Chung stated that even though the subjective visual vertical task was a significant predictor of cybersickness symptoms, there are still many factors that need to be explained.

-“By understanding the relationship between sensory reweighting and cybersickness susceptibility, we can potentially develop personalized cybersickness mitigation strategies and VR experiences that take into account individual differences in sensory processing and hopefully lower the occurrence of cybersickness.”
+The researchers hope that by understanding how individuals' senses adjust during VR experiences and how this relates to cybersickness, they can create personalized strategies to reduce the likelihood of cybersickness.
+They also aim to create VR experiences that take into account individual differences in sensory processing to provide a more comfortable and enjoyable experience for users.

 As VR continues to revolutionize gaming, education and social interaction, addressing the pervasive issue of cybersickness – marked by symptoms such as nausea, disorientation, eye strain and fatigue – is critical for ensuring a positive user experience.